RxLaboratory/Ramses-Maya/README.md

 ## TODO

-- check save command: if it's a retrieved file, not incremented?
+- Fix restore naming: remove version and state
+- Fix STEPS folders (when saving template)
-- publish: problem with folders
+- publish: problem with version folders
+- Rebuild import: update to use new versionning in published files